A Heuristic approach to the Iwasawa theory of elliptic curves: Introduction

 \begin{conjecture}[$\mu=0$ on average] Let $p$ be a fixed odd prime number.
-Then, then for most elliptic curves $E_{/\Q}$ with good ordinary reduction at $p$, the Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ is cofinitely generated over $\Z_p$. \end{conjecture} For a more precise statement, we refer to Conjecture \ref{ detailed conjecture}.
-Heuristic arguments have played an exceedingly important role in arithmetic statistics.
+Then, for most elliptic curves $E_{/\Q}$ with good ordinary reduction at $p$, the Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ is cofinitely generated over $\Z_p$. \end{conjecture} Heuristic reasoning has been profoundly influential in the field of arithmetic statistics, offering insightful conjectures and guiding intuition.
+A cornerstone in this domain is the Cohen-Lenstra heuristics, introduced by Cohen and Lenstra in \cite{CLheuristics}, which propose a probabilistic model for the distribution of class groups of quadratic number fields.
+Passing from number fields $K$ and their $p$-class groups $\op{Cl}_p(K)$ to Selmer groups of elliptic curves $E$ over $\Q$, Heath--Brown \cite{HeathBrown1, HeathBrown2}, Swinnerton--Dyer \cite{Swinnerton-Dyer} and Kane \cite{Kane} obtained the distribution for the $\F_2$-dimension of the $2$-Selmer group of $E$.
+Poonen and Rains \cite{poonen} studied heuristics for the distribution of $p$-Selmer group of an elliptic curve over $\Q$ to the intersection of two maximal isotropic subspaces in an inner product space.
 Inspired by such developments, we provide further evidence for Conjecture \ref{mu=0 on average} via a heuristic approach.
-Poonen and Rains studied heuristics for the distribution of $p$-Selmer group of an elliptic curve over $\Q$ to the intersection of two maximal isotropic subspaces in an inner product space.
 Assuming that such intersections are suitably random, the average size of the Selmer groups in question can thus be predicted.
 This heuristic leads to the following predictions, cf. \cite[Conjecture 1.1 and 1.2]{poonen}: \begin{enumerate} \item $\# \op{Sel}_p(E/\Q)$ has average size $(p+1)$ for any prime $p$. \item Asymptotically, $1/2$ of elliptic curves over $\Q$ have rank $0$ and $1/2$ have rank $1$. \item As $E$ varies over all elliptic curves over $\Q$,